gi-dellav/micro-ssg/README.md

 `micro_ssg new [NAME]`

+This will create
+- Site.toml
-This will create a Site.toml, a `static` directory for files/assets that should always be built with the site (ex. images, videos, JS libraries), a `templates` directory for *.HTML templates, and a `pages` directory for *.MD files that uses the `_pages` template.
+- `static` directory for files/assets that should always be built with the site (ex. images, videos, JS libraries)
+- `templates` directory for *.HTML templates
+- `pages` directory for *.MD files that uses the `_pages` template.

 If you want to create new templates, add a `_*.HTML` file in `templates` and create a new directory with the same name for the MD files that will use said template.

 ## III.
 Build Static Files